 If you’re searching for the best local food in Takayama, you’ve come to the right place.
 Welcome to Hida Takayama, a city in Gifu Prefecture famous for its stunning mountain scenery, historical Edo-era townscapes, and a serious love of beef, sake, ramen, and more.
 In this guide, our local staff from MACHIYA INNS & HOTELS have picked some of their favorite restaurants for enjoying Hida beef and the many other local specialties that make Takayama a must-visit destination for food lovers in Japan.

 Although Japan is famous for its traditional culture, you’ll be missing out if you skip Japan’s modern food scene, too.
-Nestled in the Japanese Alps, Gifu Prefecture has a culinary identity shaped by its mountain landscape and centuries of local tradition.
-Many of these restaurants blend decades — or even centuries — of techniques and flavors with fresh ideas and contemporary sensibilities.
+Nestled in the Japanese Alps, Takayama in Gifu Prefecture has a rich food culture shaped by the mountain landscape and centuries of local tradition.
+Many of these restaurants blend decades, or even centuries, of techniques and flavors with fresh ideas and contemporary flair.
 Whether you’re searching for the best Hida beef restaurant in Takayama or simply want to eat like a local, read on and enjoy!

-If you want to experience a dish that is truly unique to the Hida region, Suzuya is the place to start.
-Hida is the historic name for the mountainous northern half of Gifu Prefecture, and Takayama serves as its cultural and culinary heart.
-It’s a region with a distinct identity — shaped by its isolation among the Japanese Alps and a long tradition of preserving its own crafts, ingredients, and flavors.
+To experience a dish that is truly unique to the Hida region, Suzuya is the place to start.
+Hida is the historic name for the mountainous northern half of Gifu Prefecture.
+Takayama City (also referred to as Hida-Takayama) is shaped by its isolation among the Japanese Alps and a long tradition of preserving its own crafts, ingredients, and flavors.

-We recommend Suzuya for their signature houba miso steak, which brings together Hida’s own variety of miso with tender Hida wagyu beef and vegetables, all served atop a large magnolia leaf.
-You might be familiar with miso as the base of miso soup, but Hida’s local variety of houba miso has a character all its own.
+This dish brings together Hida’s own variety of miso with Hida wagyu beef and vegetables, all served atop a large magnolia leaf.
+You might be familiar with miso as the base of miso soup, but Hida’s local variety of hoba miso has its own unique flavor.

-The magnolia leaf is more than just a presentation choice — it’s a traditional cooking vessel that infuses the dish with a subtle, earthy aroma as everything sizzles together on a hot plate.
+The magnolia leaf is more than a presentation choice.
+It is a traditional cooking vessel that adds a subtle, earthy aroma as the dish sizzles on a hot plate.
 The result is an umami-rich, sweet and savory flavor that’s hard to forget.

 If Hida wagyu steak is at the top of your list, Dining Bull is well worth a visit.
 The restaurant’s modern exterior stands out from its surroundings, as it sits right next to the historic Takayama Jinya.
 The contrast between old and new is part of what makes this spot so fitting: a contemporary dining experience built around one of Takayama’s most celebrated ingredients.